List of River City characters introduced in 2018–2019: Lou Caplan

 Louise 'Lou' Caplan is a fictional character from the BBC Scotland soap opera River City portrayed by Lesley Hart.
 The character appeared from 2018 to 2023.

 She was a quick-tongued policewoman.
 Lou was killed off in 2023.

 Logan Caplan

 Logan Caplan is a fictional character from the BBC Scotland soap opera River City portrayed by Kevin Main.
 He is a chef.

 Sonny Caplan

 Sonny Caplan is a fictional character from the BBC Scotland soap opera River City portrayed by Jimmy Chisholm.
 Sonny is the father of Lou Caplan (Leslie Hart) and Logan Caplan (Kevin Mains) and uncle of Angus Lindsay (Scott Fletcher).

 Isobel MacKenzie

 Isobel MacKenzie is a fictional character from the BBC Scotland soap opera River City portrayed by Alison Peebles.

 She is the mother of Kim O'Hara (Frances Thorburn) and was introduced in a dementia storyline.

 Poppy Patterson

 Poppy Patterson is a fictional character from the BBC Scotland soap opera River City portrayed by Lindsey Campbell.
-From 2023 to 2024, she was played by Kari Corbett.
+During 2023, she was played by Kari Corbett.

 Lawyer Poppy had a stalking storyline involving Cameron Christie (Michael Wallace).